-Summary of Progress - FY18 Q1
+Summary of Progress - FY18 Q2

-- The Thermal Amine Scrubber is one of several candidate technologies for provision of more reliable carbon dioxide ( $CO_2$ ) removal.
-This demonstration payload is in the final stages of assembly and performance testing will begin NLT March 2018.
-Flight hardware is on track for delivery in 3rd quarter FY 2018. - NextSTEP In-space Manufacturing Multimaterial Fabrication Laboratory ('FabLab') Broad Agency Announcement (BAA) Phase A awardees were announced in December 2017.
-This will be a rack-sized machine that can manufacture with metals and electronics, as well as have remote operations and internal inspection capability.
-More information is available at https://www.nasa.gov/press-release/nasa-selects-three-companies-to-develop-fablab-prototypes. - The ISS Refabricator, which will be the first integrated 3D Printer and Recycler, is currently undergoing ground testing.
+- O The Brine Processor Assembly (BPA) completed its Critical Design Review on March 2, 2018.
+The BPA uses utilizes the forced convection of spacecraft cabin air coupled with membrane distillation to purify and recover available water.
+The BPA flies to the ISS in 2019 and will increase water loop closure to >98%. - O The Thermal Amine Scrubber is one of several candidate technologies for provision of more reliable carbon dioxide (CO2) removal.
+This demonstration payload is fully assembled and performance testing is underway.
+Flight hardware is on track for delivery in 3rd quarter FY 2018. - O The ISS Refabricator, which will be the first integrated 3D Printer and Recycler, is currently undergoing ground testing.
 This is a Small Business Innovation Research (SBIR) with the company Tethers Unlimited, Inc. (TUI).
-It is on track for delivery to the ISS in June 2018. - The Spacesuit Evaporation Rejection Flight Experiment (SERFE) technology demonstration payload, designed to evaluate new active thermal control technologies for use on the Exploration Extra-Vehicular Mobility Unit (EMU), is currently on track to fly on Orbital ATK Commercial Resupply Services (CRS)-10 (OA-10) or SpaceX CRS-16 (SpX-16).
+It is on track for delivery to the ISS in June 2018. - O The Spacesuit Evaporation Rejection Flight Experiment (SERFE) technology demonstration payload, designed to evaluate new active thermal control technologies for use on the Exploration Extra-Vehicular Mobility Unit (EMU), is currently on track to fly on Orbital ATK Commercial Resupply Services (CRS)-10 (OA-10) or SpaceX CRS-16 (SpX-16).
 Those flights are tentatively scheduled for November 2018.